KDE/documentation-docs-kdenlive-org/user_interface/monitors/clip_monitor.rst

 Drag Audio or Video Only to Timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 19.04.0 Possibility to drag only the video or audio stream of a clip from the project bin or clip monitor to the timeline
+.. .. versionadded:: 19.04.0

+It is possible to drag only the video or audio stream of a clip from the project bin or clip monitor to the timeline

 .. figure:: /images/user_interface/kdenlive2304_ui-monitors_cm_av_only.webp
    :width: 250px